paolodalberto/QC/Notes/README.md

 identity, G is a gate.

 The case I_M (x) G_K is obvious there are M parallel computation of G_K.
 The Matrix is block Diagonal and G is repeated M times.
+We can exploit computation parallelism SIMD.

 The case G_K (x) I_M in this paper is solved as ( I_M (x) G_K ) P
 where P is a permutation.
 To obtain the same order of the input the